joseph-whiting/graphrag/RAI_TRANSPARENCY.md

 ## What can GraphRAG do?

 GraphRAG is able to connect information across large volumes of information and use these connections to answer questions that are difficult or impossible to answer using keyword and vector-based search mechanisms.
-Building on the previous question, provide semi-technical, high-level information on how the system offers functionality for various uses.
-This lets a system using GraphRAG to answer questions where the answers span many documents as well as thematic questions such as “what are the top themes in this dataset?.”
+This lets a system using GraphRAG answer questions where the answers span many documents as well as thematic questions such as “what are the top themes in this dataset?.”

 ## What are GraphRAG’s intended use(s)?